SzakSolTam/SZAKSOLCRM_8.3GA/USAGE.md

 Creating vtigercrm_web-dev_1 ... done
 ```

-Then VTiger is running and is accessible with at http://127.0.0.1:7280
+Then Vtiger is running and is accessible with at http://127.0.0.1:7280

 If you wish to access the mysql server as root user for administration purpose you must do make logs (see Logs below) immediately and search for an entry looking like this: